Consequence Alternative

 Just like that staff person at juvenile detention who enforced solitary confinement, we face a losing situation.The choices get narrower and narrower until we become trapped in applying coercive force and isolation.
 No longer is Time Out subtracting pleasantness, it is adding unpleasantness.

-I know many children who came to our classroom with a serious case pushback from an unknown number of mis-applied Time Outs.
-Generally it’s easy to recognize the child who enters school with lots of experience of being timed out and really, really seems to enjoy making people upset.
+I know many children who came to our classroom with a serious case of ‘practiced pushback’ from an unknown number of misapplied Time Outs.
+Generally it’s easy to recognize the child who is a pro at Time Out: lots of experience of being timed out plus real enjoyment from making people mad.

 “We have been talking about the problem of your hurting others in this classroom.
 We have discussed this with the other teachers and with your family.
 We thought the best way to help you and keep the other children safe would be to have you take a Time Out for a short time.
 Let me show you how this would work.